This article is the third post in a mini-series based on my own LinkedIn overhaul.

 Experiences + Education

 When adding “Experiences” to your profile, remember just how all-encompassing that word is.
-Your summer gig taking orders at a taco truck might seem like more of a “real job” than co-chairing Latin Club, but actually both of those positions are rich fodder for an entry.
+Your summer gig taking orders at a taco truck might seem like more of a “real job” than co-chairing Chess Club, but both of those positions are actually rich fodder for an entry.
 There doesn’t have to be money involved for it to be worth including.

 When describing your myriad “Experiences,” write conversationally and remember that every detail isn’t necessary.
 LinkedIn is not a resume, so change your bullet points to complete sentences.

 As you contribute to more organizations and themes in your work emerge, you can combine or eliminate entries.
 During my first year of college, I helped my coach consolidate Excel files and contact recruits.
 One day I spent an hour hand writing his cell phone number on his business cards.
 I haven’t included this job on my LinkedIn profile since sophomore year—while that experience was certainly foundational, my subsequent ones have been more robust.